 At the end of this lesson, students will know how to identify the criteria and action to take when interacting with a person who qualifies for services under the Baker Act.

-Florida Basic Recruit Training Program: Law Enforcement, Vol. 1 (Chapter 6) cell phone as a prop The Florida Statutes
+Florida Basic Recruit Training Program: Law Enforcement, Volume 1 (Chapter 6) Communication Exercise: Roommate in Crisis cell phone as a prop The Florida Statutes

 ✓ LE622.1.
 Describe the role of the Baker Act